neeleshwark17/threejs-minecraft/README.md

 # threejs-minecraft
-Mine Craft in three js
+Mine Craft in three js  PC ONLY